bmaggiano/pizzanomics/README.md

 1. A chef/owner dashboard which allows for chefs and owners to view their inventory in a more database related manner.
 2. A chef/owner settings page which allows for the owner or chef to update their profile information, password and delete their account.
+3. Sorting and filtering if the database became too crowded with pizzas and toppings.
+I chose to use horizontal for the time being as I predict there won't be too many pizzas or toppings added.
-3. Google authentication for ease of sign ups and log in.
+4. Google authentication for ease of sign ups and log in.